Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ Pre-implemented `send(&self, data: Vec<f32>, reward: f32)->Future<(feedback: Vec<f32>, reward_feedback: f32)>`: send data, receive feedback, [eventually](https://crates.io/crates/futures).
         - ⋯ Implement `std::io::Write` (sending data) and `std::io::Read` (getting feedback) on top of `send`, which make the reward `0`.
 (Unless Rust complains about conflicting implementations.)
         - ⋯ `no_feedback(&self)->bool`, `true` by default, for no-action things.
 Handlers shouldn't bother giving feedback on these.
-    - ⋯ The trait `Accumulator`, which changes a frame's data (post-sending pre-handling):
+    - ⋯ The trait `Transform`, which changes a frame's data (post-sending pre-handling):
-        - ⋯ For efficiency, accumulators are not IPC (which would have needed at least one IPC copy per accumulator per message), but have to be created in the same process as the main `Handler`.
+        - ⋯ For efficiency, transforms are not IPC (which would have needed at least one IPC copy per transform per message), but have to be created in the same process as the main `Handler`.
         - ⋯ `new(channel: Option<String>)`.
         - ⋯ `on_data(&self, data: Vec<f32>, cell_shape:&[u32])->Future<(Vec<f32>, Extra)>` returns a value [eventually](https://crates.io/crates/futures).
         - ⋯ `on_feedback(&self, feedback: Vec<f32>, cell_shape:&[u32], extra: Extra)->Future<Vec<f32>>`.
-        - ⋯ `priority(&self) -> f64`: all accumulators are called in a chain, highest-priority-first. `0` by default.
+        - ⋯ `priority(&self) -> f64`: all transforms are called in a chain, highest-priority-first. `0` by default.
     - ⋯ The trait `Handler`, which gives feedback to sensors:
         - ⋯ `new(channel: Option<String>)`.
         - ⋯ `on_data(&self, data: Vec<f32>, error: Vec<f32>, cellShape: &[f32], feedback: Option<Vec<f32>>) -> Future<Option<Vec<f32>>>`: give feedback to data, or observe another handler's data+feedback.